isomerpages/imda-oin/insights/success-stories/_posts/2020-10-08-the-future-of-innovation-is-open.md

 Indeed, when local firms partner with international companies and public sector agencies, they can play a significant role in addressing massive urban development challenges in the region.
 <h3>Opportunity to Go to New Markets</h3>
 ![1](/images/ecosoftt.jpg)
+<sub>The ECOSOFTT wastewater treatment system at JTC Cleantech One. <br>[Source: <a href="http://ecosoftt.org/wp-content/uploads/2018/01/BCA-News_Beyond_Inter_Oct17.pdf"> ECOSOFTT</a>]</sub>

+The ECOSOFTT wastewater treatment system at JTC Cleantech One.
+Source: ECOSFTT

 ECOSOFTT’s sustainable water system was originally deployed at JTC CleanTech One, known as Singapore’s first water-smart blue building.
 It has made its solution affordable by reducing costs through the localisation of procurement, fabrication and project execution.